JuliaMessaging/NMEAParser.jl/README.md

 ### Methods
 * `parse_msg!`: Parses an NMEA line/sentence and stores data in an NMEAData object; returns the message type.
+* `parse`: extends Base.parse and parses nmea strings to nmea type structs.

 ## Contributing
 This package is developed and sponsored by [MapXact](https://mapxact.com/) and its development is driven by its use in production systems at MapXact.
 However, as an open-source project, we welcome all contributions, feedback, and feature requests.

 If you would like to contribute to the project, please submit a PR.

+This work is based on the [NMEA.jl](https://github.com/RobBlackwell/NMEA.jl) package, and a lot of credit is due to [RobBlackwell](https://github.com/RobBlackwell) for his work along with the other contributors to that repository.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.